govuk-one-login/ipv-core-back/local-running/README.md

 ### F2F journeys

-The async queue name should be something like `stubQueue_local_dev-joee`, and this should match the queue name you enter in the F2F stub.
+The async queue name should be something like `stubQueue_F2FQueue_dev-joee`, and this should match the queue name you enter in the F2F stub.

 Leave the value as the placeholder `ASYNC_QUEUE_NAME` to skip polling for async credentials.